-The Government has announced that churches can be opened for private prayer only.
-From Monday 22nd June the church will be open between 9.30am – 5.00pm Monday – Thursday.
-The church will be closed on a Friday.
-A one way system will operate with entrance through the north porch and exit through the west porch.
-Sanitizer will be available to use and we ask people to stay at a social distance.
-The candle stand will be available and chairs will be placed at the chancel steps for people to use if they wish to stay for a while.
+The church is open between 9.30am – 5.00pm Monday – Wednesday 9.30am – 12 noon on Thursday and closed on a Friday.
+A one way system is in operation with an entrance through the north porch and exit through the west porch.
+Sanitizer is available to use and we ask people to stay at a social distance.
+The candle stand is available and chairs are placed at the chancel steps for people to use if they wish to stay for a while.
 We hope you will take the opportunity to visit for private prayer or just to be refreshed through the beauty of the building.
-Whatever the reason, we welcome you back to St Mary’s church building.
+Whatever the reason, we welcome you to St Mary’s church building.

 We’ve had to suspend our usual weekly vestry hour where we take bookings for weddings and funerals.
 Please contact the Parish Office or the Rector if you would like to speak to us about either an existing wedding or baptism booking or a future booking.